 People who have been injured by a malfunctioning product should be able to sue the company that manufactured the product, and possibly the company that sold it.
 We expect companies to make products that work as intended and that work safely.
 However, that is not the case with some medical devices, and usually are the ones that are used in critical ways, like the HeartMate3.

-This oversight is due to the way a medical device gets approved by the FDA.
-There are two ways a medical device gets to physicians through the FDA – what we call the 510(k) clearance pathway and through a Pre Market Approval (PMA).
-Devices that the FDA approves through a PMA are generally preempted from lawsuits.
-What that means is, if you get hurt, we are unable to obtain compensation for you.
+A problem in this potential case is how FDA allows a medical device onto the market. here are two ways a medical device gets to physicians through the FDA – what we call the 510(k) clearance pathway and through a Pre Market Approval (PMA).
+A law Congress passed generally preempts – or precludes, prohibits – lawsuits concerning medical devices FDA approves through a PMA.
+What that means is, if you get hurt, we may be unable to obtain compensation for you.

 However, there are exceptions to this rule.
 For example, Bayer has sold a “permanent” contraceptive medical device to women called, Essure.
-Like the HeartMate 3™ Left Ventricular Assist System discussed here, Essure was approved by the FDA.
+Like the HeartMate 3™ Left Ventricular Assist System discussed here, FDA approved the Essure device.
 But after that approval in 2002, thousands of women suffered horrible injuries allegedly from the device.

 Even though the preemption law applied to Essure, attorneys were able to convince a Court in California (among other courts) to let lawsuits continue.
 One of the prevailing theories was that the company, Conceptus, which Bayer later bought, had more adverse effects that it didn’t report to the FDA.
 They include incidents where the product may have caused a severe injury.
 More adverse side effects surfaced after the FDA approved the device, but the company failed to report those adverse events to the FDA.
 As a result, we get to continue trying to hold the company accountable for allegedly violating the law and hurting any consumers.